Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `store_text <variable> [<value>]`

 Creates a text variable.
-It will be set to <value> if it is provided.
+It will be set to &lt;value&gt; if it is provided.

 If in a multiline batch (such as autoexec), leaving value blank will set

-it to the block of text which follows, until 'end <variable>'
+it to the block of text which follows, until 'end &lt;variable&gt;'

 ## `store_toggle`